 Send response primitive

 A Response primitive shall be sent back to the Originator.
-If the primitive is successful response and the Result Expiration Timestamp is given in the request, then the Hosting CSE should send the primitive before the Result Expiration Timestamp.
+If the primitive is successful response and the Result Expiration Timestamp is given in the request, then the Hosting CSE or Transit CSE should send the primitive before the Result Expiration Timestamp.

 Using Filter Criteria for identification of target resources